-Continuing Education Units…But Make It Black
+Continuing Education… But Make It Black

 CEUs, But Make it Black exists to respond to this reality and close this gap.
-These trainings are designed to help clinicians deepen their skills, renew their professional commitments, meet state licensure requirements, and feel more supported in the field, while centering the needs Black/African American, and QTBIPOC providers and clientele.
+Our trainings are designed to help providers deepen their skills, renew their professional commitments, meet state licensure requirements, and feel more supported in the field, while centering the needs Black/African American, and QTBIPOC providers and clientele.
 The goal is simple: better support for providers leads to better care for clients seeking care, stronger community outcomes, and less burnout and isolation for providers.

 We hold deep gratitude to the Oregon Health Authority for investing in our ability to launch this department.